ibpshangzheng/transbrain/README.md

 ## Installation
 TransBrain is on pypi: https://pypi.org/project/transbrain/

-To install TransBrain as a package, run:
+To install TransBrain as a package in your environment, run:

 ```sh
 pip install transbrain
 ```

-You can also create a conda environment from the environment.yml file:
+To create a new Conda environment with TransBrain included, use environment.yml on Linux, or environment_win.yml / environment_mac.yml for Windows and macOS:

 * First, clone this repository,
 ```sh